 - Messages asking you to open an attachment to install a software update.

-To report phishing messages you've received, please email firstname.lastname@example.org.
-To learn more about protecting yourself from phishing, please visit our Safety Center.
+To report phishing messages you've received, please email email@example.com.
+Learn more about protecting yourself from fraudulent messages or what to do if you've already clicked on a bad link or attachment.